Are you selecting the best candidate for your job opening and organization?

 Now that you have completed the process of interviewing and reference checking, it’s time to make your final choice.
 You should ask yourself if you have enough information and if you know enough about each candidate to make the right decision.
 If your answer is no, then you should contact the candidate and request a follow-up interview, but if your answer is yes, then it’s time to decide on which candidate you will hire.

 Go back to your requirements of the job posting.
 The hiring criteria established in the job posting and what you have established from the beginning should guide you toward the decision.
-Take into account the relative importance of the particular skills or attributes the candidates possess.
+Take into account the relative importance of the particular skill or attribute the candidates possess.

 Intangible qualities count in evaluating the candidates.
 Qualities such as motivation, creativity, resourcefulness and ability to handle stress are very hard to gauge or quantify but are important components in your evaluation of candidates.